IronCountySchoolDistrict/iep-printing-php/README.md

 ?>
 ```

-But you can levarage blade templating to include other scripts with yours so the previous script would look like this.
+But you could(and should) levarage blade templating to include other scripts with yours.
+So the previous script would look like this.

 ```php
 @foreach ($responses->responses as $response)